CBSE 12th result 2018: What are last 5 years toppers doing these days?

-CBSE 12th result 2018: The Central Board of Secondary Education will declare the results of Class 12 examination today.
+CBSE 12th result 2018: The Central Board of Secondary Education has declared the results of Class 12 examination today.
 While the board does not release the merit list and the name of the toppers, however, the concerned school does reveal the names.
 Let’s see what the CBSE last five year toppers’ are doing these days:

 CBSE 12th result 2018: Toppers of last five years